Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Methods

 \subsection{Uni-Directional Model: Validation}

 To validate the model, we utilize material parameters from ref. \cite{Kuess2021Experiment}, derived from both experimental measurements and fitting procedures.
 These parameters characterize a layered system comprising a \SI{10}{nm} Ni thin film deposited on a LiTaO$_3$ substrate, capped with a \SI{5}{nm} Al layer (see Fig. \ref{fig:KuessExpSetup}).
 We then compare the simulated transmission losses of a Rayleigh SAW with corresponding experimental results.
-The validation procedure is largely identical to the one introduced in sec. \ref{sec: Micromagnetic Simulations}, only now the frequency of the SAW gets fixed at $\ssub{f}{SAW}=4.47\,\si{GHz}$, while the external field is varied.
+The validation procedure is largely identical to the one introduced in sec.
+SAW parameterization and Magneto-Phononic Interaction, only now the frequency of the SAW gets fixed at $\ssub{f}{SAW}=4.47\,\si{GHz}$, while the external field is varied.
 The following energy terms were considered: (i) demagnetization energy, (ii) exchange energy with stiffness $\ssub{A}{ex}$, (iii) in-plane uniaxial magnetic anisotropy $\ssub{K}{u}^{\text{IP}}$ in easy axis direction $\ssub{\phi}{u}^{\text{IP}}$, (iv) OOP surface magnetic anisotropy counteracting the shape anisotropy $\ssub{K}{u}^{\text{OOP}}$, (v) magneto-elastic energy with saturation magnetostriction $\ssub{\lambda}{s}$, and (vi) Zeeman energy of an external field of strength $\Hext$ and angle $\phiH$. $\ssub{\phi}{u}^{\text{IP}}$ and $\phiH$ are given in-plane with the x-axis.
-The SAW was again parameterized by the values from Tab. \ref{tab:SAWParams}.
-Mechanical parameters for Ni and Al are taken from ref. \cite{Kuess2021Experiment} and the magnetic parameters can be seen in Tab. \ref{tab:MagParasKuess} \cite{Kuess2021Experiment}.
+Parameters for the Ni film are taken from ref. \cite{Kuess2021Experiment} and can be seen in Table \ref{tab:MagParasKuess}.

 Here, $\ssub{K}{u}^{\text{OOP}}$ was fitted, such that the peak absorption for $\phiH = 45^\circ$ occurs at the same $\mu_0\Hext$ as the experiment (\SI{-46}{mT}). $\ssub{\lambda}{s}$ was then determined by matching simulation results for $\dSTO\brak{\mu_0\Hext=-46\,\si{mT},\,\phiH = 45^\circ}$ with the experimental value.
 This was done, because $\ssub{\lambda}{s}$ was not a fit parameter in ref. \cite{Kuess2021Experiment} and $\ssub{K}{u}^{\text{OOP}}$ was fitted in conjunction with an analytical approximation of the stray field in ref. \cite{Kuess2021Experiment}, whereas the micromagnetic energy term given in Eq. (\ref{eq:DefEnergy}) is used for the simulations here.
 Note that the fitted $\ssub{K}{u}^{\text{OOP}}$ of \SI{23.8}{kJ/m^3} shows good agreement with the measured $\ssub{K}{u}^{\text{OOP}}$ of \SI{32.7}{kJ/m^3} obtained from broadband ferromagnetic resonance measurements \cite{Kuess2021Experiment}.